 Perfect for automating scripts with controlled delays or cooldowns between actions.

-There is no standard Linux command called uft
+There is no standard Linux command called uft.
+Did you mean:

 Please verify and I’ll update this section.
 (You can skip this for now if it was a typo.)